Apply now for 2018.

 To sign up for Farm Entry Events & Workshops,

 The Heroic Food year long, Immersion Training Program, is designed for veterans with a strong, committed interest in sustainable farming for small scale, commercial, direct marketing, and homestead operations.
-Currently, the year long Immersion Program is based on our 20-acre farm just outside the town of Hudson NY, but training takes place on multiple sites in Columbia, Dutchess, and surrounding counties.
+Currently, the year long Immersion Program is based in the town of Poughkeepsie, NY, but training takes place on multiple sites in Columbia, Dutchess, and surrounding counties.
 Trainees will gain hands-on experience through apprenticeships with local mentor farmers, craftspeople, and food entrepreneurs.
 In addition, the program offers workshops, short-courses and individualized support for life and career transitions.

 The Training Program curriculum was developed in consultation with the Hawthorne Valley Learning Center, the Cornell Small Farms Program, and the Farmer Veteran Coalition.
 The principles and practices of sustainable farming are at the core of this program, but workshops and courses ranging from farm business management to tractor maintenance to value-added food preparation to green building make it flexible and robust.
 This program will enable Heroic Food graduates to build a broad skill base that will serve them to lower their business and living costs, earn extra income, and explore new markets as they grow their farm-based careers.
 We have designed the Training Program to embody a working model of sustainability, community, conservation, and regeneration of people, animals, and farmland.